panther-labs/panther/docs/gitbook/operations/ops-home.md

 Panther has 5 CloudWatch dashboards to provide visibility in the operation of the system:

 - PantherOverview: An overview all errors and performance of all Panther components.
-- PantherInfrastructure: Details of the components monitoring infrastructure for CloudSecurity.
+- PantherCloudSecurity: Details of the components monitoring infrastructure for CloudSecurity.
 - PantherAlertProcessing: Detail of the components that relay alerts for CloudSecurity and Log Processing.
-- PantherLogProcessing: Detail of the components processing logs and running rules.
+- PantherLogAnalysis: Detail of the components processing logs and running rules.
 - PantherRemediation: Detail of the components that remediate infrastructure issues.

 Panther uses CloudWatch Alarms to monitor the health of each component.
 Edit the `deployments/panther_config.yml`